 (Note I'm running a fully static-linked lighttpd built with -DLIGHTTPD_STATIC.)

-#2 Updated by woods over 5 years ago
+#2 Updated by woods about 6 years ago

 if module loading order is important in this issue, then I would say that's a very serious bug!

 I find it amazing that I have to point out that mod_dirlisting and mod_indexfile are always pre-loaded.

 So, this problem should occur for dynamic-linked versions too since it is impossible to dynamically load them, especially in any different order.